nobodo/logic-pro-x-articulation-sets/README.md

 ###### Usage

-Download one or more files and place them in Music > Audio Music Apps > Articulations, and they should show up in Logic's articulation menu in the Track inspector.
+Download one or more files and place them in Music > Audio Music Apps > Articulation Settings, and they should show up in Logic's articulation menu in the Track inspector.